Doctor Strange in the Multiverse of Madness review: "Enough crowd-pleasing moments to reward the faithful"

 Still, there are enough crowd-pleasing moments to reward the faithful, Cumberbatch remains enjoyable in a role he’s played in five previous films (and a season of What If…?) and Gomez hints at a bright future in the MCU.
 But it’s impossible not to envision another world in which Raimi lets loose with this character, with more satisfying results.

-Doctor Strange in the Multiverse of Madness reaches UK cinemas on May 5, US theaters on May 6.
+Doctor Strange in the Multiverse of Madness is in UK cinemas now, US theaters on May 6.
 For more, check out our guide to Marvel Phase 4.